indiesoftby/defold-yagames/README.md

 ### 🌒 SITELOCK [(docs)](#sitelock)

+> [!NOTE]
+> Sitelock is **not part of the official Yandex.Games SDK**.
+It's a helper module included with this extension to help protect your HTML5 game from simple copy-pasting to another website.

 | Yandex.Games JS SDK | YaGames Lua API |
 | ------------------- | --------------- |
 |  | `sitelock.add_domain(domain)` |